RESOURCES – Updated 9/17/2020 An Unofficial Guide to the Resources for Peace Corps History

 (Note: The Peace Corps in-house Library was closed in 1999.
 Books published before that date may reference Peace Corps Archives.
 That usually refers to the defunct Library).

 There are documents that we could not locate and that may be a consequence of the closing of the Library.
 It could also mean that such documents do not exist.
 We could not find material provided directly by the Host Country Nationals with whom Volunteers worked.
 We could not find many documents about the overseas administrative units.
-We could not find chronological, comprehensive documentation of all the work done by approximately 220,000 Volunteers, in 141 countries, over 55 years.
-This list of resources reflects these gaps.
+Over 230,000 Volunteers have served as of this date, 9/17/2020.
+There are Description of Service Documents for over 190.000 Volunteers which document the activities of the First Goal.
+Here is the link: https://peacecorpsworldwide.org/the-descriptions-of-service-dos-document-achievements-of-the-first-goal/However, this list of resources will reflect gaps in records we could not find.
 We are committed to continue to work towards bridging these gaps.

 In 2011, Peace Corps posted the statement that Staff was not available to help with historical research.